lossanna/RestoreNet/README.md

 - `_subplot` is the data collected from 0.25 x 0.25 m subplots, where seedlings were identified by species, density counted, and height measured.
 - `_2x2` is the data collected from the 2 x 2 m plots, where percent cover of seeded species and percent cover of total vegetation was collected, as well as the names of all species present in the plot.

-To understand more about data wrangling, see folder-specific READMEs.
+To understand more about data wrangling, see folder-specific READMEs (which exist for both original/dissertation and publication analysis folders).

 Updated analysis of Sonoran sites only uses the subplot data only.